harmonicworks/harmonicworks.github.io/README.md

 > “Every interaction, no matter the medium, is a chance to connect with humanity.”
 > — A quiet principle behind all I build and create

+Note: This is a personal portfolio site.
+Suggestions are appreciated, but this project is not open for contributions.